maneesh29s/digital-garden-notes/Linux/Containers/Docker.md

 dockerd as a compliant Container Runtime Interface for Kubernetes

-# tofix  add a diagram
+Note: #toadd add a diagram